imomaliev/blog-v1/blog/src/content/tils/mock-get-image-with-custom-size-and-text.md

 ---
-title: "Get Mock Image With Custom Size And Text"
+title: "Mock | Get Image With Custom Size And Text"
 date: 2021-04-26T17:30:01+07:00
 draft: false
-tags: ["frontend"]
+tags: ["mock", "frontend"]
 ---

-# How to get mock image with custom size and text
+# Mock | How to get image with custom size and text

 ## Question